Duration: Sep 2022 - May 2023

 Cover-to-Cover Flow: Hidey-holes along the pit's walls make the player feel small, but safe.
 They are also strategically placed near generators to guide player movement.

 Result: All changes to the arena led to players actively strategizing how they navigated underwater.
-However, the addition of the second phase ended up being an overcorrection in an attempt to integrate more core mechanics.
-While this change did align more with the narrative stakes of the game, unclear affordance with the blacklight led to frustrating experience for players.
+However, the addition of the second phase ended up with unclear affordance with the blacklight which led to frustrating experience for players.
+This interaction was later improved in a game balance update where players use the blacklight on a generator instead.

 Level Goals: Emphasize vertical movement through exploration and puzzles